lm3nitro/Projects/Vulnerability Management/Nessus.md

 Nessus, Wireshark, Nmap, Linux OS, Metasploitable

 ## Installation
-You can download direct from the browser or from the CLI via curl:
+This can downloaded directly from the browser or from the CLI via curl:

 Downloading via web browser: